- Combine egg whites and powdered sugar in a heavy duty mixing bowl with whisk attachment.

 - With mixer on low speed, begin adding butter a few pieces at a time until all butter has been added.

-- Add extract of your choice and beat on low until incorporated.
+- Add salt, vanilla extract, Baileys Irish Cream, and beat on low until incorporated.

 Have ingredients at room temperature.

 After adding butter, the mixture will break, or look soupy.
 Walk away and let the mixer do its job.

 Store at room temp for 3 days, refrigerate for 2 weeks, freezer for 3 months.

 Bring cold/frozen buttercream to room temperature and beat on low with paddle before using.